-AGE UK is a financial guarantee insurance company whose single line of business is to guarantee debt obligations.
+AGE is a financial guarantee insurance company whose single line of business is to guarantee debt obligations.
 The guarantee is often referred to as a "wrap."
-AGE UK provides such financial guarantees on a coinsurance basis with its U.S.-based parent AGM, the largest insurance company in the Assured Guaranty Ltd. Group.
-Beneficiaries of the financial guarantee have recourse to both AGE UK and AGM under the terms of the standard form guarantee.
+Beneficiaries of the financial guarantee have recourse to AGE under the terms of the standard form guarantee.
 The Assured Guaranty standard form guarantee guarantees timely payment of scheduled principal and interest, typically on senior debt.
 The guaranteed debt may be in the form of a bond or loan, listed or unlisted.